Advanced

 Set up Web Clipper

 The web clipper needs to know how to access your local database server configured in your config.json.
+Open the extension options by right-clicking the extension toolbar icon and selecting "Options":

 • Inkdrop Local Database URL (Optional) - The URL to the local database as you configured in core.server.port.
 Default is http://localhost:19840